deepin-community/graphicsmagick/www/INSTALL-unix.rst

 --enable-maintainer-mode

     enable additional Makefile rules which update generated files included in the distribution.
-Requires GNU make as well as a number of utilities and tools.
+Requires GNU make, Python 3, as well as a number of common development utilities and tools.
+Python 3 Docutils (0.17.1 or later) are required to format ".rst" reStructuredText files to HTML format.

 --enable-quantum-library-names